 Our Being Witnesses Manager, Joy Rushton and the Diocesan Communications Manager, Ronnie Semley, have collaborated on a report looking broadly at digital engagement across the Diocese during the first six months of lockdown.

 The report, seen by the Bishop's Leadership Team and Bishop's Council, also includes a specific section on the digital work of the Board of Education, written by Lindsay Wright, the Board's Digital Media and Resources Lead.

 The report examines some of the wonderful digital engagement that has been happening across the Diocese since lockdown began in March; examines levels of digital engagement in more detail and looks to the future.
 Read it here.

 National CofE training webinars.
 Since the coronavirus outbreak started the national church digital communications team has introduced a series of webinars to help churches stream sermons, events and make the most of digital platforms.
 These cover subjects like ...

 You can access details about the webinars and book on to them via this page of the national Church of England website.
-(Note: There will be a break in August before the webinars resume again for the autumn.)

 If you are struggling to produce online worship, or if you are doing it but know you can do better, Norman has developed an online course.
 Three one-hour units take you through both theory and practice.
 You can join an online community and get help from others wrestling with similar issues.
 Here's a short promotional video.